Understanding Perimenopause Hormones

 Budget-Friendly Options

-• Generic progesterone creams (like this one) cost 60% less than name-brand with comparable bioavailability
+• Generic progesterone creams (like this one check price on Amazon) cost 60% less than name-brand with comparable bioavailability

 • DIY cooling pads (gel ice packs wrapped in towel sleeves) work for occasional bad nights